 As he struggled through the pre-release process, Harrison ended up turning to cover songs, including two Hoagy Carmichael tunes — “Baltimore Oriole” and “Hong Kong Blues” — which somehow made the executives’ cut.
 Frustrated, he also wrote the snarky "Blood From a Clone," an on-the-nose indictment of the current music scene.
 "They say they like it," Harrison sang, "but now in the market it may not go well, because it's too laid-back."

-The relationship ultimately became so strained that Harrison departed Warner Bros. after Somewhere in England.
+The relationship became so strained that Harrison had begun calling out Warner Bros., though he'd ultimately remain with the label for the rest of his career.
 "That kind of thing got me a bit pissed off," Harrison admitted, in a talk with Rolling Stone.
 "It was good to get that off my chest."

 Still, put simply, Somewhere in England was going nowhere.
 Then the unthinkable happened: John Lennon was brutally murdered in December of 1980, prompting a return to a song Harrison had originally intended to give away to their former Beatles bandmate Ringo Starr.

 Harrison kept an instrumental track also featuring Ringo that dated back to 1980, when the tune that would become "All Those Years Ago" was slated for a shelved Starr solo album titled Can't Fight Lightning.
 Over the top, Harrison added some of the most direct and heartfelt sentiments of his entire songwriting career.
 "I always looked up to you," he sang on the future No. 2 hit.
 "Now we're left cold and sad by someone – the devil's best friend, someone who offended all."